-HPE 214 The School Health Program 2-3 C
+HPE 214 The School Health Program 2-3 Cr

-Study of school personnel's role in the promotion of health and prevention of disease; focus on the teacher's responsibility in the comprehensive school health program.
+Study of school personnel's role in the promotion of health and prevention of disease; focus is on the teacher's responsibilities in the comprehensive school health program.
 Presentation of health problems of school-aged children and youth; includes CPR and first aid certification.
 This course can be taken with CPR/First Aid Certification for 3 credits or without CPR/First Aid Certification for 2 credits.
 Students majoring in a teacher licensure area must take the course for 3 credits.
+Students majoring in HPE may take the course for 2 credits if they are concurrently enrolled in HPE 150.
+Otherwise, they must take it for 3 credits.
 Each semester.

-HPE 216 Methods of Teaching Health 3 Cr
+HPE 216 Methods of Teaching Health 3

 A study of the principles, methods, materials, and resources involved in teaching health education.
 Spring semester; even-numbered years.
+Prerequisite: HPE 214